Title: A Village Affair

 Cassie Beresford seems to have everything.
 That is until the charity auction where it’s publicly revealed her husband has been cheating on her with her best friend for the past two years.
 Then she’s suddenly promoted to head teacher with no notice.
 Oh, and the fields in her tiny village are targeted by developers intent on mass housing.
 Though feeling overwhelmed and defeated, Cassie rises and tackles the challenges, all while balancing great friends, two teenagers, and maybe even new love.

 Some books utilize a slow burn, opening softly, letting readers get used to the new world.
 Author Julie Houston does not use this technique.
 Instead, the opening pages practically explode out of the book, with a very public revelation of Cassie’s husband, Mark’s, affair.
-It’s tragic and biting, but it’s also tinged with the humor the humor that’s abundant throughout the rest of the book.
+It’s tragic and biting, but it’s also tinged with the humor that’s abundant throughout the rest of the book.

 And it’s deeply funny.
 My copy is littered with highlights because there are just so many sections that made me laugh.
 Cassie is a likable, relatable character, and much of this stems from her scenes as an educator.
 Here, Houston writes with beautiful honesty, and anyone who has ever felt insecure in a job will immediately find a companion in Cassie.